 – learning disabilities

 – neurological abnormalities

-The blood values of essential amino acids reflect the food intake.
-If there are insufficient essential amino acids, the protein intake may be insufficient or the degradation of proteins is poor.
-Furthermore, there may be disorders that affect the permeability of the intestine.
-This can also be determined with a bowel permeability test.
+The blood values of essential amino acids reflect an individual’s protein intake.
+Insufficient essential amino acid intake may be due to either insufficient protein intake or poor protein digestion or metabolism.
+Furthermore, disorders may be present affecting the permeability of the intestine, which can be confirmed using a bowel permeability test.

-Gastrointestinal disorders can be detected by studying the excretion of citrulline, homo citrulline and gamma-aminobutyric acid.
-The kidneys resorb the amino acids.
-If renal function decreases, certain amino acids increased in the urine will be excreted.
+Gastrointestinal disorders can be detected by measuring excretion of citrulline, homo citrulline and gamma-aminobutyric acid.
+Under normal circumstances, the kidneys resorb the amino acids; however, if renal function is impaired, an increased quantity of certain amino acids will be excreted in the urine.

-The conversions of certain amino acids from essential amino acids depend on certain vitamins and minerals.
-Deficiencies in zinc, magnesium, calcium, vitamins B1, B3, B6, folic acid and B12 can easily be established.
+The conversion of some amino acids from essential amino acids is dependentupon specific vitamins and minerals, and deficiencies in zinc, magnesium, calcium, vitamins B1, B3, B6, folic acid and B12 may easily develop.

-Finally, any inborn metabolic diseases can be discovered.
-Many of these diseases can occur without any noticeable symptoms, but make recovery difficult.
-For a good interpretation, you must send a clear description of your complaints, if possible together with laboratory results that are available.
+Finally, any inborn metabolic disease can be detected using Amino Acid Analysis.
+Many of these diseases can occur without any noticeable symptoms, making recovery more difficult.
+To help with interpretation of your results, please send a clear description of your symptoms, together with previous laboratory results, if avaliable.